 After just a few weeks of effort, OpenSooq created a 23 KB, full-featured PWA that delivers a consistent experience to users across all platforms and browsers.
 And because it's easy to update features on the web, the team has gone PWA-first by launching and testing new features and user flows on their PWA before rolling them out to other platforms.

-OpenSooq is now working on adding a native install prompt and integrating the PWA with accelerated mobile pages (AMP).
-These enhancements will further speed up page loads and make the transition to the native app as seamless as possible.
+OpenSooq is now working on adding a platform-specific install prompt and integrating the PWA with accelerated mobile pages (AMP).
+These enhancements will further speed up page loads and make the transition to the platform-specific app as seamless as possible.
 By building on the foundation of their initial development effort, the OpenSooq team will continue giving their users the best possible experience.

 The importance of developing our PWA was clear to both the leadership and technical teams.
 After building a modern web app and making it performant, we're excited to see the business impact on our 2.5 month investment.Ramzi Alqrainy, Chief Technology Officer, OpenSooq